schubline/capstone_project/current_landscape_of_online_reviews.md

 literature
 - The Amazon review scores were often based on insufficient sample sizes which limits their informativeness
 - The ratings do not predict resale prices in the used-product marketplace.
 One would expect a product with a 5 star rating to have a higher resale value than a product with 4 star rating.
 There was virtually no statistically significant relationship.
-- The higher for more expensive products and premium brands, controlling for Consumer Reports scores.
+- Amazon ratings were higher for more expensive products and premium brands, (controlling for Consumer Reports scores).
 - When forming quality inferences and purchase intentions, consumers heavily weight the average rating compared to other cues for quality like price and the number of ratings
 - Consumers fail to moderate their reliance on the average user rating as a function of sample size sufficiency

+$ smaller number of reviewers = less reliable opinion $

 - Consumers’ trust in the average user rating as a cue for objective quality appears to be based on an “illusion of validity.”

 > There is a low correspondence (~57% of the time) between Amazon stars and Consumer Reports ratings.